AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

   The **SMTP parameters** act as filters applied for a blocking rule.

     * You can choose whether or not to activate certain identification standards and encryption keys to check the domain name, such as **Sender ID**, **DomainKeys**, **DKIM**, and **S/MIME**.
     * **SMTP relay**: lets you configure the IP address and the port of a relay server for a particular domain.
-For more on this, see [this section](../../installation/using/configuring-campaign-server.md#smtp-relay)
+For more on this, see [this section](../../installation/using/configuring-campaign-server.md#smtp-relay).

+    If your messages are displayed in Outlook as **[!UICONTROL on behalf of]** with a different domain name, make sure you are not signing your emails with **Sender ID**, which is the outdated Microsoft’s proprietary email authentication standard.
+If the **[!UICONTROL Sender ID]** option is enabled, uncheck the corresponding box and contact the Adobe Campaign support.
+Your deliverability will not be impacted.

     >[!NOTE]
     >
-  >If your messages are displayed in Outlook as **[!UICONTROL on behalf of]** with a different domain name, make sure you are not signing your emails with **Sender ID**, which is the outdated Microsoft’s proprietary email authentication standard.
-If the **[!UICONTROL Sender ID]** option is enabled, uncheck the corresponding box and contact the Adobe Campaign support.
-Your deliverability will not be impacted.
+    >For hosted or hybrid installations, if you have upgraded to the Enhanced MTA, the **[!UICONTROL Domain management]** rules are no longer used. **DKIM (DomainKeys Identified Mail)** email authentication signing is done by the Enhanced MTA for all messages with all domains.
+It does not sign with **Sender ID**, **DomainKeys**, or **S/MIME** unless otherwise specified at the Enhanced MTA level.
+For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).

 * **MX Management**